thosgood/this-weeks-finds/markdown/151-200/week174.md

 left adjoint automatically becomes a comonoid object, by the magic of duality.
 But if a monoid object is its *own* adjoint, it becomes a comonoid object in *two* ways, because it is both its own left *and* right adjoint!
-So, our guy LR is a comonoid object in *three* ways!
+So, our guy $LR$ is a comonoid object in *three* ways!
 Huh?
-Well, we already knew LR was a comonoid object before this devilish paragraph began, but since LR is its own adjoint, it becomes a comonoid object in two other ways.
-Amazingly, the I = N equations are equivalent to the fact that all three comonoid structures agree!
+Well, we already knew $LR$ was a comonoid object before this devilish paragraph began, but since $LR$ is its own adjoint, it becomes a comonoid object in two other ways.
+Amazingly, the $I = N$ equations are equivalent to the fact that all three comonoid structures agree!
 I leave this as an exercise for the insanely energetic reader...
 I've worked it out before, and I rechecked it this morning in bed.
 I don't know if a proof exists in the literature, but from what Mueger writes, I suspect maybe you can catch glimpses of it in Appendix A3 of this book:

-6) L. Kadison, New Examples of Frobenius Extensions, University Lecture Series \#14, Amer.
+6) L. Kadison, _New Examples of Frobenius Extensions_, University Lecture Series \#**14**, Amer.
 Math.
 Soc., Providence RI, 1999.

 Anyway, the upshot is that we can equivalently define a Frobenius object in a monoidal category as follows: it's a monoid object / comonoid object which becomes its own adjoint by letting

-unit = multiplicative identity composed with comultiplication
+- unit = multiplicative identity composed with comultiplication

-counit = multiplication composed with comultiplicative coidentity
+- counit = multiplication composed with comultiplicative coidentity

 and has the property that the resulting 3 comonoid structures agree.